 Humble and gentlemanly.
 Source: I Ching (Book of Changes)

 Again, if a man is score on a 0-10 scale, this refers to those who are scoring at least around 9.
 The pending one point depends on if he’s also a talented person.
 Compared with any of the above, he is a pleasure to be with guaranteed.

 Tā shì qiānqiānjūnzǐ, cóng bù yǔ rén jìjiào.

 “He is humble and gentleman, never being calculative when dealing with people.”

 Good luck and don’t be afraid to give these phrases a go!
 Chinese idioms (成语 chéngyǔ) can be a fun way to get your point across.
 And feel free to visit our matching female post – Appreciating and Complimenting Female Beauty.

-Download our book China Simplified: Language Gymnastics for more entertaining chéngyǔ.
+Download our book China Simplified: Language Empowerment for more entertaining chéngyǔ.
 We call them four-character, less-is-more mini-poems providing writers and speakers with instant shortcuts to conveying their deeper meanings.
 Why elaborate when you can fire one of these laser-guided linguistic missiles into the fray and run for cover?